minprog/cs50x-1718-1819/problems/hangman/hangman.md

 Don't explicitly enumerate all potential new patterns.
 If you are working with a word of length `n`, then there are `2**n` possible patterns, and thus word families, for each letter.
 However, most of these families don't actually appear in the English language.
 For example, no English words contain three consecutive U's, and no word matches the pattern `E-EE-EE--E`.
 Rather than explicitly generating every pattern whenever the user enters a guess, see if you can generate patterns only for words that actually appear in the word list.
 One way to do this would be to scan over the word list, storing each word in a table mapping patterns to words in the corresponding family.

-> check50 tests:
->
-> - Hangman game starts without error for word length 4 with 5 guesses.
-> - Hangman game does not start with non-positive length.
-> - Hangman does not start with length for which no words are available.
-> - Hangman does not start with non-positive guesses.
-> - Hangman starts with an unfinished game.
-> - Hangman starts with an empty (all underscores) pattern.
-> - Accepts guesses of e, a, n, u, z, l
-> - After one or two guesses, the pattern is still empty.
-> - Reports winning for combination of e, a, n, u, z, l
-> - Reports finished game after combination of e, a, n, u, z, l
-> - Does not report winning for combination of a, e, o, i, u, b
-> - Reports finished game after combination of a, e, o, i, u, b
-> - Hangman reports a consistent word that is indeed consistent after a failed
->   game.

 ### 4. Testing the `Hangman` game

 Let's test our game logic.
 We should be able to start a new game, and repeatedly guess letters.
 This is a perfect opportunity to use the `__str__` method, which gives us basics stats about the game --- which we use to verify its state.

-Again, test your game interactively by running `python -i hangman.py` and entering the following commands, or a variation thereof:
+Again, test your game interactively by running `python -i` and then `import hangman`, and entering the following commands, or a variation thereof:

 	game = Hangman(8, 6)
 	game.guess("e")